NSS-SE-Jumpstart/curriculum/projects/clothesline/clothesline.md

 > **NOTE:** By now many of you have recognized this game as a barely camouflaged version of the classic game, [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)).
 In fact, when creating the project, we originally created a hangman game, but along the way decided clothes on a line were more fun than repeatedly hanging some random stick-figure dude.

+## A Preview of Things to Come

+To help you envision what you'll be building, we've created a version of _Clothesline_ for you to download and run.
+You won't be able to see the code, but you can begin to get a feel for how it should work.

 ## The Project

 This project will be broken into several phases.
 You should complete each phase in order.
 Many phases - especially the earlier ones - are very short.
 It may be tempting to work on more than one phase at a time. **Resist this temptation.** Part of being a software engineer is being deliberate and methodical, and sometimes that means moving slowly. **Once a phase is complete do NOT move to the next until you run the program to test it.**